 III.
+ARGUMENT

-ARGUMENT A. The Court Should Grant Plaintiff's Motion for a Preliminary Injunction
+A. The Court Should Grant Plaintiff's Motion for a Preliminary Injunction

 This Court has the authority to issue a preliminary injunction under Fed.
 R. Civ.
 P. 65(a) and (b).
-In order to prevail on a motion for a preliminary injunction, Plaintiff must establish: (1) likelihood of success on merits; (2) that plaintiff will suffer irreparable injury in absence of a preliminary injunction; (3) that such injury outweighs any harm to the defendants; and (4) that the injunction will not harm public interest.
+In order to prevail on a motion for a preliminary injunction, Plaintiffs must establish:

+(1) likelihood of success on merits; (2) that plaintiffs will suffer irreparable injury in absence of a preliminary injunction; (3) that such injury outweighs any harm to the defendants; and (4) that the injunction will not harm public interest.
 See Lanier Prof'l Serv., Inc. v.
 Ricci, 192 F.3d 1, 3 (1st Cir.
 1999).
-As set forth below, Plaintiff meets all these requirements.
+As set forth below, Plaintiffs meet all these requirements.

-1. Plaintiff Has Shown Likelihood of Success on the Merits
+1. Plaintiffs Have Shown Likelihood of Success on the Merits

-With respect to the merits, all that the Court must decide at this juncture is whether Plaintiff has shown a likelihood of success on the merits.
-There can be little question that Plaintiff satisfies this requirement.
+With respect to the merits, all that the Court must decide at this juncture is whether Plaintiffs have shown a likelihood of success on the merits.
+There can be little question that Plaintiffs satisfy this requirement.

-Indeed, Plaintiff clearly has a likelihood of proving that he has been misclassified as independent contractors, since Uber will be unable to carry its burden under Prong B of the conjunctive, three-prong "ABC" test: Uber is a transportation company and its drivers provide transportation services.
-See O'Connor v.
+Indeed, Plaintiffs clearly have a likelihood of proving that they have been misclassified as independent contractors, since Lyft will be unable to carry its burden under Prong B of the conjunctive, three-prong "ABC" test: Lyft is a transportation company and its drivers provide transportation services.
+See Cotter v.
+Lyft, 60 F.Supp.3d 1067, 1069 (N.D.
+Cal.
+2015) ("[T]he argument that Lyft is merely a platform, and that drivers perform no service for Lyft, is not a serious one"); see also O'Connor v.
 Uber Techs., Inc., 82 F. Supp.
 3d 1133, 1144 (N.D.
 Cal.
-2015) ("[I]t strains credulity to argue that Uber is not a 'transportation company' or otherwise is
+2015) ("[I]t strains credulity to argue that Uber is not a 'transportation company' or otherwise is not in the transportation business.").21 Massachusetts courts regularly grant summary judgment